Battlefield of Things 2: Drones Hackathon

 Winning criteria

-The Jury will evaluate all projects on these five criteria:
+The Jury evaluated all projects on these five criteria:

 - Desirability (Does the solution directly address the problem and align with the scope of the relevant challenge?
 Does it offer a tangible difference?)?